CIBA request handler SPI

 3.2.
 How to develop your own handler

-First, read our general guide for developing, annotating and packaging an SPI-based plugin.
+First, read the guide for developing, annotating and packaging an SPI-based plugin.

 The handler must implement the CIBARequestHandler SPI defined in the Connect2id server SDK: